-Red wine and steaks are a perfect combination.
-This red wine marinade is a low-hassle recipe that is easy to throw together in just a few minutes.
-It's a perfect way to use that last bit of red wine that won't be good tomorrow.
+Red wine and steaks are a classic combination that come together in this low-hassle recipe that can be thrown together in just a few minutes.
+It's the perfect way to use that last bit of red wine that won't be good tomorrow.

-The marinade itself is very basic, using just a little pepper, onion, and garlic for spice.
-The rosemary plays nicely with the red wine, giving the steak a slight floral flavor while allowing the full flavor of the meat to shine.
+The marinade itself is very simple, using just a little pepper, onion, and garlic for spice.
+The rosemary plays well with the red wine, giving the steak a slight floral hint while allowing the full flavor of the meat to shine.

-You will need to marinate the steak for a few hours at least, so this is the perfect morning project.
-You'll have all day to salivate over and look forward to your steak.
-It's a lovely start to a homemade meal that would be fantastic with sweet potatoes or grilled vegetables.
+You will need to marinate the steak for at least a few hours, so this is the perfect morning project.
+You'll have all day to look forward to your steak.
+It's a lovely entrée for a homemade meal that would be fantastic with sweet potatoes or grilled vegetables.

 - 1 cup red wine